Become An Outdoor Education Instructor!

-For students seeking even more advanced naturalist training, Wilderness Awareness School offers several Intensive Training Programs designed to allow ALP students to participate while doing their ALP training.
+For students seeking even more advanced naturalist training and self-development, Wilderness Awareness School offers other options through Intensive Training Programs designed to allow ALP students to participate while doing their ALP training.
 These programs involve 9 or 10 weekend sessions through the school year (Sept through May), and currently include the Tracking Intensive, while WAS staff and alumni offer additional programs focused on Soul Tracking and Ethnobotany.

 Additionally, for those students who qualify, there are opportunities to work as summer instructors, and even as summer camp directors, during the summer between the AOS and the ALP year, and the summer after the ALP year.

 Requirements for Participation

 Because ALP training involves assisting Wilderness Awareness School instructors in running real-world programs, students are required to have basic competence in the core concepts of Wilderness Awareness School’s curriculum (AOS Certification or equivalent) AND have a basic competence in working with groups of students.

 Cost: $2350 - annual tuition price for full Instructor Training Track, which includes all training and course materials.
 Limited scholarship funding is available.
 Total tuition cost includes a $250 non-refundable deposit which secures your place in the program; due June 1st.
 The remaining tuition is due in three payments of $867 on Sept.
 1st, Dec.
 1st, and March 1st. $1000 - Limited Apprenticeship Track option available.